Joe Metheny started out looking for his runaway wife and son, but ended up on a revenge-driven killing spree, turning his victims into burgers.

 Thanks to his quick thinking in hiding the bodies, there was no physical evidence he had killed the two men.
 Now free, Metheny resumed his quest of seeking out his missing wife and child.

-Joe Metheny Comes Up With A New Way To Dispose of Bodies
+Joe Metheny Comes Up With A New Way To Dispose Of The Bodies

 Though he had spent a year and a half awaiting trial, jail time had clearly done nothing to slow Joe Metheny down.
 Shortly after being released, Metheny murdered two prostitutes, though this time he’d had a better idea for disposing of their bodies.
 It seemed that he was now murdering people for sport as much as for revenge.